astropy/astropy-workshop/00-Install_and_Setup/README.md

     % cd astropy-workshop\00-Install_and_Setup\

-And finally, on any platform, to install and activate the astropy-workshop environment, type:
+On any platform, to create the astropy-workshop environment and install all required packages, type:

     % conda env create -n astropy-workshop --file environment.yml

+  To activate the environment on Mac/Linux:

+    % source activate astropy-workshop

+  On Windows:

     % conda activate astropy-workshop

 ## 4. Check Installation